alexismacaskilll/sparkmagic/README.md

 Authenticator used by itself supports no auth, but it can be subclassed to enable authentication via other methods.
 Two such examples are the [Basic](sparkmagic/sparkmagic/auth/basic.py) and [Kerberos](sparkmagic/sparkmagic/auth/kerberos.py) Authenticators.

+### Custom Authenticators

+You can write custom Authenticator subclasses to enable authentication via other mechanisms.
+All Authenticator subclasses should override the `Authenticator.__call__(request)` method that attaches HTTP Authentication to the given Request object.

+Authenticator subclasses that add additional class attributes to be used for the authentication, such as the ['Basic Authenticator'](sparkmagic/sparkmagic/auth/basic.py) which adds `username` and `password` attributes, should override the `__hash__`, `__eq__`, `update_with_widget_values`, and `get_widgets` methods to work with these new attributes.
+This is necessary in order for the Authenticator to use these attributes in the authentication process.

 ### Kerberos Authenticator
 Kerberos support is implemented via the [requests-kerberos](https://github.com/requests/requests-kerberos) package.
 Sparkmagic expects a kerberos ticket to be available in the system.
 Requests-kerberos will pick up the kerberos ticket from a cache file.
 For the ticket to be available, the user needs to have run [kinit](https://web.mit.edu/kerberos/krb5-1.12/doc/user/user_commands/kinit.html) to create the kerberos ticket.